lewisuzoma/stats-app/README.md

 ## Running the Application

-Once the dependencies are installed, you can run the Ionic Angular application using the Ionic CLI:
+Once the dependencies are installed, you can run the Angular application using the Angular CLI:

 1.  **Serve the application:**